Siege of Auximus: External situation

 At this point the Franks invaded Italy and attack both the Goths and the Byzantines who both thought they moved to their assistance.
 The Goths suffered far worse from these attacks than the Byzantines.
 Eventually the Franks retreated because of threats from the Byzantines, a supply shortage and disease which killed up to one third of their force.
 Around the same time the Huns invaded the empire reaching Constantinople before retreating.
 A second invasion occurred shortly afterwards, bypassing Byzantine resistance and plundering all of Greece except the Peloponnese.
 The Persian shah, Khosrow, began intentionally deteriorating Byzantine-Sassanian relations in order to start war.
 Diplomats sent by the Ostrogoths also arrived in Persia to request the shah to start hostilities with the empire.
 Recognising these treats the Byzantines tried to make peace with the Goths, their military position in Italy lost priority.

 Secret correspondence with Witigis

 The Frankish invasion made it impossible for Witigis to support Auximus.
 The garrison, not having heard of the invasion sent a bribed Byzantine from Narses’ (not the eunuch, another commander named Narses) command to set up correspondence with Witigis.
 Witigis informed the garrison that he would move as soon as the Franks had fully retreated from Italian soil.
-Shortly after the garrison sent another message saipying they would have to surrender in 5 days, Witigis again replied that he would some move to their aid.
+Shortly after the garrison sent another message saying they would have to surrender in 5 days, Witigis again replied that he would soon move to their aid.

 Belisarius did not understand how the Goths resisted that long without surrendering and ordered a Goth to be captured and questioned.
 Discovering the identity of the messenger Belisarius handed him over to his comrades for punishment who burned him alive.